CodeYourFuture/curriculum/content/guides/create-a-react-app/index.md

 emoji: 🪄
 ---

-The Facebook team behind React have created a tool to help you create and set up React projects.
+The Facebook team behind React has created a tool to help you create and set up React projects.
 It is called [Create React App](https://create-react-app.dev/).
 The official documentation is available [here](https://create-react-app.dev/docs/getting-started).

 Install & set up a Create React App by following the steps below: